 Going completely organic can be expensive, and so it might help to pick and choose what you buy.
 But which ones should you go for?

 Every year, the Environmental Working Group (EWG) puts out a special guide to pesticides in produce called the “Dirty Dozen.”

 According to the EWG, the following 12 produce varieties contain the highest traces of pesticides.
 This means it might be worth the effort to go the extra mile and buy organic when it comes to the following:

-At YO1 HEALTH RESORT, one can learn about lifestyle management.
+At YO1 Longevity & Health Resorts, one can learn about lifestyle management.
 Which includes amazing information about a balanced diet.
 We focus on diet food for weight loss and healing.
 A vegan diet is followed to revitalize the body with all missing nutrients.